 Knowing when your car's oxygen sensor has failed can save hundreds of dollars in diagnostic fees and wasted parts.
-The oxygen sensors are a vital part of the engine management system and are used to perform two critical functions—plus, they just so happen to be easy to replace.
+The oxygen sensors are a vital part of the engine management system.
+They are used to perform two critical functions—plus, they just so happen to be easy to replace.

-The bank 1 O2 sensor is typically mounted in your vehicle's exhaust manifold and monitors the air-fuel mixture (ratio of parts air and parts fuel being consumed), while the downstream or bank 2 O2 sensors are used to monitor the performance of your vehicle's catalyst.
+The upstream O2 sensor is typically mounted in your vehicle's exhaust manifold and monitors the air-fuel mixture (ratio of parts air and parts fuel being consumed), while the downstream O2 sensors are used to monitor the performance of your vehicle's catalyst.

 Generally, for fuel management purposes, your engine's ECU uses the input from the bank 1 O2 sensor to readjust the fuel mixture as needed for optimum emissions, fuel economy, and performance.
-This is why when why people complain of below-average fuel economy, weaker than normal engine responsiveness, and overall performance, most suggests point to a faulty front O2 sensor.
-The signal from the second bank of oxygen sensors is used primarily to detect any problems with the vehicle's catalyst, and to tune the fuel trim.
-Many late model vehicles are replacing the traditional bank 1 sensor for an air-fuel sensor (which is just another name for a wide-band oxygen sensor) to monitor the fuel mixture.
+This is why when why people complain of below-average fuel economy, weaker than normal engine responsiveness, and overall performance, all of which point to a faulty front O2 sensor.
+The signal from the second bank of oxygen sensors is used primarily to detect any problems with the vehicle's catalyst and to tune the fuel trim.
+Many late-model vehicles are replacing the traditional bank 1 sensor for an air-fuel sensor (which is just another name for a wide-band oxygen sensor) to monitor the fuel mixture.

 The operating range of wide-band O2 sensors allows for faster reaction time when correcting fuel trim and keeps the engine's operating range as close to stoichiometry (14.7:1 air-fuel ratio), as possible.
 In doing so, reducing emissions on a newer vehicle by a great deal to comply with the stricter emissions laws of today.
 Because of this, however, these wide-band O2 sensors are much more expensive than the traditional O2 sensors.